 A holiday on the Broads is most relaxing and is usually spent meandering along the river at a few miles per hour.
 The vast majority of people who hire a boat on the Broads have had no prior boating experience myself included.
 The boat yard staff will take you for a trial run and show you the ropes "excuse the pun".
 Most will find boat handling quite straight forward, especially if you have a crew.
 My wife helps with the mooring but I leave moorings normally unassisted.
 Any teething problems are normally comical and just part of the fun.

 Regarding the above printable unofficial L Plates, feedback received confirmed that people did notice them and that help was regularly offered when mooring up.
-People sometimes hesitate to help as they are aware that some of the more seasoned sailors prefer to handle their boat unaided.
-The L Plates make it clear that help would be most welcome.
+People sometimes hesitate to help as they are aware that some of the more seasoned sailors prefer to handle their boat unassisted.
+The L Plates make it clear that help is welcome.

 As already stated I am no expert and have had no specialist training but I have been taking regular boating holidays on The Norfolk Broads since 1970.
 I am simply passing on tips based on what I have picked up and from personal experience that I have found helpful to me over the years.